TruRace gives more runners a meaningful race within the race.

 Race your friends, even if you are not the same speed.

 A friends heat is a social competition attached to a real race registration.
 One runner creates the friends heat, invites the group, and everyone runs the same underlying race.
-TruRace uses each runner's locked expected time to calculate a handicap result after official race results are available.
+TruRace uses each runner's locked expected time to calculate a performance-adjusted handicap result after official race results are available.

 Create or join while registering